Attendance and Absence

 STUDENTS are expected to attend ALL their classes and engage appropriately in their studies.
 It is recognised that on occasion students may need to have a period of absence.
 These guidelines explain how Further Education students should notify the College of an absence, whether that absence counts as an “authorised absence” and how absences may affect any Education Maintenance Allowance (EMA) and / or Bursary funding received from the College.

-Students must advise the College every day (or part of a day) of an absence using the ABSENCE REPORTING PROCEDURE detailed later in these guidelines.
+Students must advise the College every day (or part of a day) of an absence using the ABSENCE REPORTING PROCEDURE.
 Students must advise the College that they will not be attending on the day of their absence and provide evidence of their absence, if appropriate, when they are next in College.

 EMA and Bursary funding is subject to satisfactory attendance and engagement on the course for which funding was awarded and this will be monitored on an individual basis by the student’s Personal Development Advisor (PDA) and the Funding Team.

 Students in receipt of an EMA are required to maintain 100% attendance (including authorised absences) to guarantee their funding.

 Students should be aware that the College may withhold / cancel payments if their conduct, progress and attendance is not considered satisfactory.